 ASPIRE

 You may be aware that the Department for Education has recently announced national changes to penalty notices issued for unauthorised absence in term time.
-These changes will come into effect on 19 August 2024.
+These changes came into effect on 19 August 2024.

 The changes to be aware of are: